-- The risk management plan is approved by the governing body and has coordination between the risk management activities and the quality improvement activities and initiatives. - The risk management program accounts for member safety and other critical issues. - Policies and procedures regarding a member being refused care or dismissed from care, and the management of impaired healthcare professionals. - Procedures to report and analyze member care delivery episodes, such as trauma, death, or any other adverse incidents. - Periodic review of litigation matters that involve the organization, personnel, or other related health care professionals. - Review of member complaints and grievances. - Benefit coverage availability after regular business hours.
+- The risk management plan is approved by the governing body and has coordination between the risk management activities and the quality improvement activities and initiatives. - The risk management program accounts for member safety and other critical issues. - Policies and procedures regarding a member being refused care or dismissed from care, and the management of impaired healthcare professionals. - Procedures to report and analyze members care delivery episodes, such as trauma, death, or any other adverse incidents.